jmatth11/player.nvim/README.md

   -- Flag to redraw the player info window every second when it's open.
   -- Default is true.
   live_update = true,
+  -- Search for songs in the parent directory recursively.
+  -- Default is false.
+  recursive = false,
 }
 ```